 UBC offers free tours for a number of our green buildings.
-Explore our tour options below, book a free tour and get to know your campus and the features of our green buildings.
-Drop in tours are available Tuesdays at 1 PM, starting at the Centre for Interactive Research on Sustainability (CIRS).
-Those wishing to participate in the drop-in tour are requested to meet in front of the Green Building tour banner located in the CIRS lobby.
+Explore tour options below, book a free tour and get to know UBC's Vancouver campus and the features of our green buildings.

 Centre for Interactive Research on Sustainability (CIRS) (1 hour)